PX4/PX4-user_guide/en/sensor/airspeed_tfslot.md

 ## Connection

 [TFASPDIMU02](https://github.com/ThunderFly-aerospace/TFASPDIMU02) is equipped with I2C JST-GH connector, which conforms to the pinout of the [dronecode standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
-Therefor the sensor can be connected directly to an I2C port of autopilot using an I2C 4pin JST-GH cable.
+Therefore the sensor can be connected directly to an I2C port of autopilot using an I2C 4pin JST-GH cable.

 ## Configuration